-Question: But does this then mean that people with a deficiency of B12, who regularly receive injections with B12, must now immediately stop?
+Question: But does this mean that people with a B12 deficiency, who regularly receive injections with B12, must now stop immediately?

-‘No,’ Bakker says resolutely.
-‘It still applies that it is good to supplement a B12 deficiency if medically necessary.’
+‘No,’ Bakker says, firmly.
+‘It still applies that it is good to supplement B12 deficiency if medically necessary.’

 For the enthusiast, we dig a little further: How does such news come to us?
 First of all via Twitter,2 where reference is made to the press release of the UMCG:3